Frequently Asked Questions

 Q: I have a new —-(insert piece of revolutionary bicycle technology here) that I think would work great on, and fit with the aesthetic of Jones Bikes.
 Have you thought about using it on, or making a Jones for it?

 A: This is a great question, and Jeff understands everyone’s enthusiasm for groundbreaking componentry and frame design.
 He’s constantly researching, and experimenting out around the edges of what’s currently available in his continuing search for the ultimate bicycle, but he also doesn’t have the time or the resources to look into everything that comes along.
 He pursues his ideas, and keeps tabs on new developments in the rest of the cycling industry, and when those developments really look promising— especially after they’ve shown themselves to be good in others’ testing, or when they look like they might be able to help him solve an issue he’s found— he will test them himself to see if they really do live up to their potential.
-This is why we use Bushnell featherweight eccentric bottom brackets, and why we are moving toward a boost rear end on the Jones Plus, among other examples.
 So the real answer is that Jeff is always on the lookout for the components of his vision of what a bicycle should be, but those can’t possibly include everything that’s out there.
+For information on our lastest innovations follow us on FaceBook, Instagram and Jones Bikes Blog.

 Q: What kind of headset will work with the Truss Fork?